sta-ger/TheBot/README.md

-# TheBot
+# The Bot
-Example of how the neural network learns to predict the angle between two points created with synaptic.js
+Example in javascript of how the neural network learns to predict the angle between two points created with synaptic.js